NCC-CNC/wheretowork/inst/app/text/acknowledge-ncc.md

-The Where To Work application is proudly developed by the [Nature Conservancy of Canada](https://natureconservancy.ca/).
+The Where To Work application was developed by Jeffrey Hanson, Jaimie Vincent, and Joe Bennett at Carleton University and Richard Schuster at the Nature Conservancy of Canada.
+The work by Carleton University was completed under contract with the Nature Conservancy of Canada.
+This work was supported by generous contributions by Environment and Climate Change Canada and the Royal Bank of Canada.